stommeras/noroff-assignment-api/docs/pokemon-trainer.md

 Protected endpoints require the Bearer Token Authorization header with the API key as value.

 ### Lost in Translation Users `POST /trainers`

+Use the `POST` method to create a new Pokémon trainer in the API database.

 #### Sample Code
 ```javascript